wclin2/Employee-Attrition-Analysis/README.md

 Therefore, the **Estimated Attrition Cost Per Employee** would be **$78.483**
 If 200 employees turnover, it would cost the company **$15.7M Per Year**.

+## Data

+The Data has 1350 rows and 35 features (including target) which could be downloaded from [here](https://www.ibm.com/communities/analytics/watson-analytics-blog/hr-employee-attrition/).

 ## Data Understaninf & Preparation

 First, we can use histogram plot to check the distribution of our predictors.
 From the below plot, we can notice that,